NOTICE

 Beverages:

 1. 1.
 Juices that are NOT from concentrate.
 Check labels.
-Normally your one type of fruit/vegetable juices are fine, it’s the mixed ones (like cocktails or Cran-Apple or V-8) that are the problems.
+Normally your juices that one type of fruit/vegetable juices are fine.
+It’s the mixed ones (like cocktails or Cran-Apple or V-8) that are the problems.
 Some from concentrate juices are fine as well.

 1. 2.
 Coffee, Regular or Decaf (NOT specialty or flavored ones).
 You may rarely find a flavored coffee that is soy-free (usually it will be a vanilla, cinnamon or mint flavor), but it is not the norm.